DiegoSainzPardoLaso/Midnight-Psx-Effects/README.md

 ## Effects Explanation

--**Affine Texture Mapping:** A basic form of texture mapping that applies textures to surfaces by linearly interpolating texture coordinates across polygons, disregarding perspective correction.
+-    **Affine Texture Mapping:** A basic form of texture mapping that applies textures to surfaces by linearly interpolating texture coordinates across polygons, disregarding perspective correction.
--**Texture Filtering:** A process that smoothens textures to reduce aliasing artifacts, commonly achieved through techniques like bilinear or trilinear filtering to improve visual quality.
+-    **Texture Filtering:** A process that smoothens textures to reduce aliasing artifacts, commonly achieved through techniques like bilinear or trilinear filtering to improve visual quality.
--**Texture Pixelization:** An effect that intentionally distorts textures by reducing their resolution, often used for stylistic purposes or to simulate low-resolution graphics.
+-    **Texture Pixelization:** An effect that intentionally distorts textures by reducing their resolution, often used for stylistic purposes or to simulate low-resolution graphics.

 ## Notes